 4. The Line by K

-Rotate was launched by Danish fashion influencers Thora Valdimars and Jeanette Madsen last year and creates beautiful '80s-inspired dresses, with bold colours and Dynasty-worthy shoulder pads.
+Rotate was launched by Danish fashion influencers Thora Valdimars and Jeanette Madsen last year, and it creates beautiful '80s-inspired dresses, with bold colours and Dynasty-worthy shoulder pads.

 6. Art Dealer